 Alaska Conviction Records

-A conviction record is an official document providing information that a person was found guilty, pleaded guilty or pleaded nolo contendere against criminal charges in a civilian or military court.
-The criminal charges can be classified as a felony, misdemeanor or other offense.
-Conviction also includes when a person has been judged delinquent, has been less than honorably discharged or has been placed on probation, fined, imprisoned or paroled.
+A conviction record is an official document providing information that a person was found guilty, pleaded guilty, or pleaded nolo contendere against criminal charges in a civilian or military court.
+The criminal charges can be classified as a felony, misdemeanor, or other offense.
+Conviction records also include when a person has been judged delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned, or paroled.
 A criminal conviction is rendered by either a jury of peers or a judge in a court of law.
-A conviction does not include a final judgment that was deleted by a pardon, set aside, reversed or otherwise rendered inoperative.
+A conviction does not include a final judgment that was deleted by a pardon, set aside, reversed, or otherwise rendered inoperative.